By Peter Becker

 Dennis Demara, who represents PA Department of Conservation & Natural Resources (DCNR) at the UDC, highlighted projects in Pike and Wayne counties that are benefitting from a $26.5 million grant package.
 Governor Tom Corbett announced the awards Nov.
 20, from the Community Conservation Partnerships Program.

-Funding comes from the Keystone Fund, which is generated from a portion of the realty transfer tax; the Environmental Stewardship Fund; the ATV/Snowmobile Fund generated through fees for licenses; and federal funds.
+Page 3 of 3 - Funding comes from the Keystone Fund, which is generated from a portion of the realty transfer tax; the Environmental Stewardship Fund; the ATV/Snowmobile Fund generated through fees for licenses; and federal funds.
 There were 198 projects across the state receiving a portion.
 Locally:

 • Pennsylvania State Snowmobile Association, $35,000 from Snow/ATV, to further develop statewide navigational signage project by expanding the installation of signs at snowmobile trail intersections in the northeastern counties between Tioga and Pike counties.

 • Pike County, $819,000 from Key 93, for the acquisition of approximately 448 acres off Silver Lake Road and adjacent to Delaware State Forest, Delaware Township, Pike County, for connectivity with a

 • Pike County, $30,100 from Key 93, to prepare a Greenways Plan for the Lackawaxen-Upper Delaware River including Lackawaxen, Milford, Shohola and Westfall townships and Matamoras and Milford boroughs.